 Financial Planning & Financial Planner is a misused term in India.
-Anyone who inherits a post office or life insurance business from his father attains a title of being a Financial Planner.
+Anyone who inherits a post office or life insurance business from his father attains the title of being a Financial Planner.
 In absence of any regulation or anyone with shallow financial knowledge can call himself or herself a financial planner.
-The 80-90% people in this fraternity will carry business cards with designations like “Financial Planner” or “Authorized Financial Advisor” without knowing its actual meaning.
+The 80-90% of people in this fraternity will carry business cards with designations like “Financial Planner” or “Authorized Financial Advisor” without knowing its actual meaning.
 This creates confusion in minds of clients.

 That’s the reason, the CFP Board recommends standard Financial Planning Process to be followed by their CFP Professionals.
-So every time you visit a website of true planner you will find similar 6 Step Financial Planning Process on his website.
+So every time you visit the website of true planner you will find a similar 6 Step Financial Planning Process on his website.
 But here also you will find even fake planners are using these processes without knowing the actual facts.

 Financial Planning Process